 Squarespace genuinely makes sense when:

-• You don't depend on organic search traffic for leads
+- You don't depend on organic search traffic for lead generation

-There's no shame in this.
+There's no shame in using Squarespace.
 Not every business needs a custom website.
 Some businesses need to conserve capital for other things.

 When You've Outgrown Squarespace